A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Rotating convection regimes, scalings, and transitions

 where $c$ is a prefactor.
 While \citet{Chandra61} derives an asymptotic value of $c=4.8$ for the infinite plane layer, we use $c=2.4$ instead to account for the effects of Ekman pumping at $E>10^{-7}$ \citep{JulienTCFD98}.
 For $Pr \lesssim 3$ the steady columnar regime is not expected to manifest \eg{JulienGAFD12, KingAurnou13}.

-At $Pr > 3$ and Rayleigh numbers in the vicinity of $Ra^T_{_\mathit{CP}}$ (marked by the short-dashed lines in Figure \ref{F:NuRa}), the shields surrounding the vortex cores in the columnar regime deteriorate and the flow enters the `plumes' regime.
+At $Pr > 3$ and Rayleigh numbers in the vicinity of $Ra_{_\mathit{CP}}$ (marked by the short-dashed lines in Figure \ref{F:NuRa}), the shields surrounding the vortex cores in the columnar regime deteriorate and the flow enters the `plumes' regime.
 For $Pr \lesssim 3$, this regime develops directly out of cellular convection.
-Here, the rising and falling plumes ejected from the boundaries are exposed to strong vortex-vortex interactions due to the deterioration of their shields, preventing them from synchronizing.
+The rising and falling plumes ejected from the boundaries are exposed to strong vortex-vortex interactions due to the deterioration of their shields, preventing them from synchronizing.
 This leads to structures which share the same horizontal length scale as columns and cells but which do not extend across the entire fluid layer \citep{JulienGAFD12}.
-The loss of direct heat conduits connecting the boundaries and increased lateral mixing results in enhanced lateral heat transport compared to the columnar regime \citep{Julien96, Sprague06, JulienGAFD12}.
-Thus, a given increase in $Ra$ boosts the heat transfer less efficiently in the plume regime than in the columnar regime, implying $\alpha_{_P} < \alpha_{_C}$.

-Around $Ra^T_{_\mathit{PGT}}$, shown as medium-dashed lines in Figure \ref{F:NuRa}, the `geostrophic turbulence' regime manifests.
-Here, the plumes become confined close to the thermal boundary layers and the bulk of the fluid becomes dominated by strong mixing and vortex-vortex interactions \citep{JulienGAFD12}.
-The increased lateral mixing causes $Nu$ to scale even more weakly with $Ra$, such that $\alpha_{_{GT}} < \alpha_{_P}$.
+Around $Ra_{_\mathit{PGT}}$, shown as medium-dashed lines in Figure \ref{F:NuRa}, the `geostrophic turbulence' regime manifests.
+The plumes become confined close to the thermal boundary layers and the bulk of the fluid becomes dominated by strong mixing and vortex-vortex interactions \citep{JulienGAFD12}.
 Though small-scale turbulence is present, geostrophy still persists as the primary force balance and still imparts an effective vertical stiffness to the flow field.
-Geostrophic turbulence now acts as the bottleneck to heat transport and throttles the heat flux to the more efficient laminar boundary layers.

-Within the geostrophic turbulence regime, recent DNS and asymptotically-reduced studies have observed an inverse cascade of energy from small-scale turbulence into coherent, axially-aligned, barotropic `large-scale vortices' (LSVs) \citep{JulienGAFD12, Favier14, Guervilly14, Rubio14, Stellmach14, Kunnen16, Plumley16}.
-These LSVs characterize the flow dynamics on the domain scale while geostrophic turbulent structures persist on the small scales \citep{JulienGAFD12}.
-LSVs have, thus far, only appeared in $Pr \leq 1$ simulations with free-slip boundary conditions.
-Laboratory experiments will help to elucidate whether LSVs can develop under non-slip boundary conditions in more extreme parameter ranges.

-Around $Ra^T_{_\mathit{GTU}}$, shown as dot-dashed lines in Figure \ref{F:NuRa}, geostrophy in the thermal boundary layers breaks down, leading to the theorized `unbalanced boundary layer' regime.
-This breakdown of rotational control causes the boundary layers to become less efficient in transporting heat and more restrictive in heat transfer compared to the bulk, indicating that $\alpha_{_{U}} < \alpha_{_{GT}}$.
-The flow morphology here remains virtually unexplored and should be the subject of future laboratory, DNS and asymptotic studies.
+Around $Ra_{_\mathit{GTU}}$, shown as dot-dashed lines in Figure \ref{F:NuRa}, geostrophy in the thermal boundary layers breaks down, leading to the theorized `unbalanced boundary layer' regime.
+The flow morphology here is not well-understood for $E \lesssim 10^{-7}$, and should be the subject of future studies.